uartois/sonar-haskell/README.md

 The purpose of this project is to build a code analyzer for [Haskell](https://www.haskell.org)

-It integrates hlint reports into SonarQube dashboard.
+It integrates `hlint` reports into SonarQube dashboard.

-The user must generate a Json hint report for his code.
+The user must generate a jason hint report for his code.
 This report is thus integrated to SonarQube using sonar-scanner.

 # Installation

 - Download the latest version of the artefact
 - Stop Sonarqube server
-- Copy the jat file in $SONAR_PATH/extensions/plugins
+- Copy the jar file in $SONAR_PATH/extensions/plugins
 - Start Sonarqube server

 # Use the plugin